-- Multiple Regression The Model with Independent Variables - Mechanics an Interpretation of OLS of the OLS Estimators Estimating the Erro Variance
+- Motivation for Multiple Regression The Model with k Independent Variables - Mechanics and Interpretation of OLS - Interpreting the OLS Regression Line - The Expected Value of the OLS Estimators - The Variance of the OLS Estimators Estimating the Error - Efficiency of OLS: The Gauss-Markov Theorem

-- We must rule out the (extreme) case that one (or more) of the explanatory variables is an exact linear function of the others. - Usually perfect collinearity arises from a bad specification of the population model. - Assumption MLR.3 can only hold if $n \ge k+1$, that is, we must have at least as many observations as we have parameters to estimate.
+• We must rule out the (extreme) case that one (or more) of the explanatory variables is an exact linear function of the others.

+Usually perfect collinearity arises from a bad specification of the population model.

+• Assumption MLR.3 can only hold if $n \ge k + 1$, that is, we must have at least as many observations as we have parameters to estimate.